nlhkabu/nlhkabu.github.io/_posts/2014-12-31-2014-my-year-of-python.md

 In the end the branding was a bit all-over-the-place, as I didn't have oversight on all visual materials.
 It would have been nice to have a list of *all* of the places the logo would be used to make sure everything was visually coherant.
 For example, the youtube channel is a bit of a disaster, and the logo on the slide templates really should have sit on a white background.

-New pages to the website were published without being checked first, which sometimes meant we had non-responsive elements thrown into the page content (like here).
+New pages to the website were published without being checked first, which sometimes meant we had non-responsive elements thrown into the page content.
 Some kind of design-review-before-publish mechanism may have been helpful.

 I would have also liked some more time to put together a better layout for the conference schedule as this didn't work on mobile at all.